Before I moved to Toronto, the most exotic dish I probably ate was chicken curry that a neighbour’s mother had made.

-Alternatively you can toss the finished onions in a tbsp of dukkah spice blend (search in blog for this recipe) for added Egyptian flavours!
+Alternatively you can toss the finished onions in a tbsp of dukkah spice blend for added Egyptian flavours!

 Place the rice, lentils and pasta into a large bowl with a sprinkling of the baharat and a tbsp or so of olive oil.
 Toss to combine.